St. Ursula Academy (Toledo, Ohio): Clubs

 Language and culture clubs are popular, such as the Afro-American Club, Anime Club, Spanish Club, and French Club.
 Government and law clubs include the Mock Trial Team, Model UN, and Student Council.
 Academic and leadership clubs are available, such as the National Honor Society and Ambassador Society.

 Many other clubs are created each year.
 Some of these include the Art Club, Fashion Club, Yearbook, Zonta Club, Harry Potter Club, STEM Club, and Spirit Squad.

 Campus

-Students may be dropped off or picked up at the main entrance of the high school.

 SUA's campus on Indian Road sits on a property adjacent to the Ursuline Center.
-The school campus includes the school building, a softball field, and a multi-use recreational field.
+The school campus includes the school building, a softball field, and a multi-use recreational turf field.
 Soccer and lacrosse games take place on this space in the fall and spring, respectively.
-Recent renovations include an improved Dining Commons, a Black Box theatre, and a new science lab.
+Recent renovations include an improved Dining Commons, a Black Box theatre, and a new science lab, and state-of-the-art fitness center.